deepakmeena175/summer-olympics-data-analysis/README.md

 ## 🚀 About Me

-My name is Deepak Kuamr Meena and I am a Mechanical Engineering sophomore at Delhi Technological University.
-I am also working as an AI/ML Intern at Elite Techno Groups.
-I'm passionate about different technologies like AI, ML and Data Science.
+My name is Deepak Kuamr Meena and I am a Mechanical Engineering sophomore at Delhi Technological University.I'm passionate about different technologies like AI, ML and Data Science.

 ## 🔗 Links